We look at what you can do to support your child in the run-up to make their first transition into nursery as easy as possible.

-It's only natural that your child might be concerned about returning to or starting nursery.
+It's only natural that your child might be concerned about starting nursery.
 Be sure to listen to any questions they ask or fears they have.
 They may be worried about what the teacher will be like, or even whether you - or whoever is to collect them - will remember to be there!
 Encourage them to share what they are feeling so that you can help them to think through how to deal with any worries.
 Reassure them that it's normal to feel a little scared and that lots of people can feel that way.

 Look out for non-verbal messages

 Given that your child may not be fully able to explain what they are worried about, do watch for non-verbal signals.
 Outside of your pretend play, you may spot your child acting out their concerns in other ways: perhaps by becoming more clingy, or withdrawn, or even being more aggressive.
 Sometimes there can be some behavioural regression - a potty-trained child may start to have toileting accidents, or they may want you to help them dress or feed themselves even though you thought you were beyond these stages.
 Try not to be too frustrated by situations like these should they occur, it won't last forever, and negative attention can just 'feed' the behaviour, rather than let it disappear naturally.

 Ahead of the first day – ideally a week or more before your child is due to begin - start practising your child's new bedtime and morning routine, especially if e.g. they have been going to bed later during the lockdown.
 It's especially important that they get a good night's sleep before that first day, but - unless they really want to talk about it - don't obsess or over-talk about it.
 Keep things nice and natural, soothing and relaxed.